panel-attack/panel-attack/readme_characters.txt

 - ("selection", ("selection2", "selection3"...)): upon selection [selected at random if more than one]
 - ("win"(, "win2", "win3"...)): upon winning in 2P [selected at random if more than one]
 - ("taunt_up"(, "taunt_up2", "taunt_up3"...)), ("taunt_down"(, "taunt_down2", "taunt_down3"...)): upon taunting with either inputs [selected at random if more than one]
-- normal_music: music that will be played while playing with this character if the option use_music_from's value is characters and your character gets picked
+- "normal_music": music that will be played while playing with this character if the option use_music_from's value is characters and your character gets picked
-- (danger_music): music that will be used when a player is in danger (top of the screen) if the option use_music_from's value is characters and your character gets picked
+- ("danger_music"): music that will be used when a player is in danger (top of the screen) if the option use_music_from's value is characters and your character gets picked

 Note: providing just a "chain" or just a "combo" SFX is OK.
 It would get used for all combos and chains.